-The deadline for submitting applications is October 31 of each year.
+The deadline for submitting applications is October 15, midnight .
 (We recommend that before you submit an application, you spend one or more days observing on a set.
 It is up to you to find the team or teams that are willing to let you spend this time observing on their sets.)

 A committee then meets to select the applicants to be interviewed by the people in charge of the Camera Trainee Program.
 The applicants who pass their interviews are accepted into the program.
 They must then attend the course ”Film and Digital Camera Assistant” (8 days, divided into four weekends) and work as a camera assistant for 120 days.